The three primary types of catfish found in the United States are the blue catfish, the channel catfish, and the flathead catfish.

 The blue catfish and the channel catfish can be harder to distinguish.
 Both can be a slate blue color but they do have distinct differences.

 The blue catfish has a slate blue back that fades to a white belly.
 It doesn’t have any spots.
 The channel catfish has olive-brown to grey coloring but it often does have spots.
 However, as they grow to be large, they can lose their spots.

 Another distinction is that the blue catfish has a flat anal fin whereas the channel catfish has a rounded anal fin.

 For the blue catfish, the anal fin has between thirty and thirty-six rays and the channel catfish’s anal fin has between twenty-four and twenty-nine rays.
 Examining the anal fin is the best way to tell these two types of catfish apart.

-It is important to look to the anal fin because you can make a mistake by glancing at the color.
-Although the channel catfish can be olive brown, they both look dark and murky.
+It is important to look at the anal fin because you can make a mistake by glancing at the color.
+Although the channel catfish can be olive-brown, they both look dark and murky.